A review of

 She sometimes feels caught between the Christian community which criticizes her liberal social views and her friends with unconventional lifestyles who are turned off by her uncompromising Christian witness.
 As she puts it, she wants to love and help everyone in the same way Jesus did; she doesn’t want to take sides or exclude people just because they are different.

-Kristen’s gown from her Broadway show is displayed in
+Kristin’s gown from her Broadway show is displayed in

 the Performing Arts Center lobby

-Kristen’s performing career
+Kristin’s performing career

-Kristen has and still does perform on the stage, movies, and television, and records albums.
+Kristin has and still does perform on the stage, movies, and television, and records albums.
 She won a Tony award as Sally Brown in “You’re a Good Man, Charlie Brown.”

 I hope you will read, or better yet listen to Kristen’s memoir.